 - You want value for money…Overall Equipment Effectiveness (OEE)

 X-ray inspection equipment is vital for manufacturers looking to keep pace in today’s highly competitive and increasingly global food industry.
-As well as helping manufacturers gain the GFSI-accreditation necesssary to grow their business and reach new markets, x-ray machines deliver unrivalled physical contamination detection within a variety of food products, even those in foil or metallized film packaging.
+As well as helping manufacturers gain the GFSI-accreditation necessary to grow their business and reach new markets, x-ray machines deliver unrivaled physical contamination detection within a variety of food products, even those in foil or metallized film packaging.
 What’s more, variations in temperature and salinity have no effect on sensitivity of contamination detection.
 X-ray inspection machines can detect and rejects products that contain contaminants such as metal, glass, stone, calcified bone and dense plastics.